late-mate/late-mate/website/content/updates/004/index.md

 a few rocks starting an avalanche and flipping the industry into a new, better state.
 I know that some people love and look for endeavours of this sort.
 Some of you might be the people.

 If you are, let's talk.
-Reply to this email or ping me at [dan@dgroshev.com](mailto:dan@dgroshev.com), and let's change every computer out there, together.
+Ping me at [dan@dgroshev.com](mailto:dan@dgroshev.com), and let's change every computer out there, together.

 ## Team Changes